-- 86 kids from 4-H participated in the third year of this program, raising 9,470 pheasants from day-old chicks to 14-week-old hens and roosters that were released into suitable habitat. - 8,510 pheasants were raised by Boy Scout groups, schools, fish and game clubs, and private landowners throughout Alberta. - We held three workshops for 4-H kids to discuss pheasant husbandry and habitat requirements of pheasants once released into the wild. - We visited many of the participants at their farms to discuss pen design, bird health and habitat needs of the birds.
+- 107 kids from 4-H participated in the third year of this program, raising 11,353 pheasants from day-old chicks to 14-week-old hens and roosters that were released into suitable habitat. - 6,587 pheasants were raised by Boy Scout groups, schools, Fish & Game Clubs, and private landowners throughout Alberta. - We held a workshop for 4-H kids to discuss pheasant husbandry and habitat requirements of pheasants once released into the wild. - We visited many of the participants at their farms to discuss pen design, bird health, and habitat needs of the birds. - Held a photo contest for participants, fully sponsored by Calgary Fish & Game Association.